 - Configure questions to determine if employees have the right tools for the job or did team members follow the correct procedures required to start their job.

 To begin using Shift Question you will first create a new Timesheet Custom Field.
-Navigate to the Global settings page by clicking on your name in the top right and select 'Global Settings'.
+Navigate to the Business settings page by clicking on your name in the top right and select 'Business Settings'.

-From Global Settings, click the ‘Timesheets’ Tab, and click ‘Timesheet Custom Fields’.
+From Business Settings, click the ‘Timesheets’ Tab, and click ‘Timesheet Custom Fields’.
 From here, you will be able to create a new Custom Timesheet Field by clicking 'New Custom Field'.

 Set the ‘Custom Field Type’ to ‘Timesheet’.
 'Choose to make the field active' will be green for 'On' or active.